 Select a yew wood stave

-In the immersion course you will have the chance to go into the forest and find a stave to bring home to make another bow with.
-You will also choose a stave from those we have on hand that have been split and seasoned in preparation.
+You will choose a stave from those we have on hand that have been split and seasoned in preparation.
 These staves are harvested with respect from local forests.
 Ideal trees split near the base and create multiple leaders.
 This allows a leader to be harvested without killing the whole tree.
 These often have one side that are clear from branches, which means less knots to work around.
 Branches are also harvested if the tree is large enough.
 Every stave offered in the workshops has solid bow potential.
 Teaching includes how to work around individual characteristics presented.

 Processing starts with debarking the stave using knives and scrapers.
 Once through the outer bark and cambium the outer sapwood is revealed.
 On this you will draw the outline for your bow.
 Using a hatchet, wood is removed to the rough outline.
 The next step is using a ferrier`s rasp to work down until a long tillering string can be put on.

 Tip overlays are offered during this week.
 They offer some added strength to the tip, where there is some wear and tear from the string.
 The overlays can be of yew wood, horn, antler, or hardwood.

 The tillering process is when the bow is being placed on a tillering stick - basically a piece of wood which holds the strung bow, where a pulley and weight are attached.
 You can pull the rope, stand back, look at the shape the bow is taking, see how heavy and at what length the pull is.
 This is a critical process where you will receive support in understanding specifically where to be working the bow further.
 Scrapers are also used in this process when the wood needs smaller adjustments.
 In the immersion option you will also learn how to put recurves into your bow (if you want).
 This adds some speed to the bow and is also visually appealing to many.